Will-So/Sentiment-Analysis/readme.md

 # Tools Used
-1. Sentiment Analysis with Spacy and Sci-kit learn.
+1. Sentiment Analysis with Spacy and Sci-kit learn for the machine learning and tf-idf processing.

 # Resources
 This project was inspired by the following papers:

 1. Koppel, Moshe, and Jonathan Schler.
 "The importance of neutral examples for learning sentiment."
-C